The Dutch heritage of New York

 Administering the Dutch colony proved to be a major challenge, and the English exerted more and more pressure because they were not happy the area had been claimed by the Dutch.
 The English began to realise that the strategic location was important for the further colonisation of the continent.

 By the 1650s, the colony of Nieuw-Netherlands had survived wars, political turmoil and external threats.
 As the population grew, the wooden cabins were replaced by the typical red brick Dutch buildings with their trademark facades.
-The colony covered parts of modern-day New York, Delaware, Connecticut and New Jersey.
+The colony stretched to parts of modern-day New York, Delaware, Connecticut and New Jersey.

 The pressure from the English increased even more during the late 1650s, both politically and militarily.
-In 1664, the English conquered the fort with four frigates and 300-450 men.
-September 8, 1664, is when the Dutch reign in North America ended.
-The English renamed Nieuw-Amsterdam to New York after the Duke of York.
+In 1664, the English conquered the fort with four frigates and 300 to 450 men.
+On September 8, 1664, the Dutch reign in North America ended.
+The English renamed Nieuw-Amsterdam New York after the Duke of York.

 At this time, Nieuw-Nederland had about 6.000 inhabitants, 1.500 of which lived in Nieuw-Amsterdam.
-Forty percent of the city population were African slaves.
+40 percent of the city's population were slaves from Africa.

-The traces from the Dutch founders have largely disappeared from New York, but there are still remnants from later settlers such as the 17th century Wyckhoff House in Brooklyn and the 18th century Dyckman House on Manhattan island.
+The traces of the Dutch founders have largely disappeared from New York, but there are still remnants from later settlers such as the 17th-century Wyckhoff House in Brooklyn and the 18th-century Dyckman House on Manhattan Island.